birdandhike.com logo

 From the trailhead (Table 1, Waypoint 06), the Middle Oak Creek Trail runs through a gate heading northwest and down across a hillside that burned during the 2007 Bonnie Springs Fire (see map).

 At the bottom of the hillside, the Middle Oak Creek Trail bends left and merges (Wpt.
 08) with a trail that comes down from the alternative trailhead.
 Now together, the Middle Oak Creek Trail heads west out across the desert flats towards the escarpment.
-While fighting the fire, firefighters successfully used this old road as a fire break.
-Here, the north side of old road is unburned and thickly vegetated with shrubs including Blackbrush, Joshua Trees, Mojave Yucca, Mojave Cottonthorn, Indigo Bush, Galleta Grass, Spiny Menodora, and Buckhorn Cholla.
+While fighting the fire, firefighters successfully used this trail as a fire break.
+Through here, the north side of trail is unburned and thickly vegetated with shrubs including Blackbrush, Joshua Trees, Mojave Yucca, Mojave Cottonthorn, Indigo Bush, Galleta Grass, Spiny Menodora, and Buckhorn Cholla.

 Hiker departing the Middle Oak Creek trailhead (view NW)

-On the south side of the old road, the vegetation is growing back, but the dominant species are grasses and early successional subshrubs such as Globemallow, Matchweed, and a few of the burned Banana Yucca are resprouting from the burned stumps.
-Comparing the burned and unburned sides, it is clear that many years will pass before nature reclaims the burn area, and probably many more years after that before Cactus Wrens, which build nests in the cholla, return.
+Comparing the burned and unburned sides, it is clear that many years will pass before nature reclaims the burn area, and probably many more years after that before Cactus Wrens, which build nests in the Buckhorn Cholla, return.

 Before long, the trail passes out of the burn area, and higher on the bajada, the vegetation becomes more diverse with many more Mojave Yucca, Eastern Joshua Trees, and also Desert Almond, which usually is more common in dry washes.

-Closer to the cliffs, Utah Juniper begins to appear, and many Narrowleaf Goldenbush and California Buckwheat join the mix.
+Up ahead, closer to the cliffs, Utah Juniper will begin to appear, and many Narrowleaf Goldenbush and California Buckwheat join the vegetation mix.

 Hiker passing the first trail marker (view NW)